 Here you can pause to enjoy the city from unusual angles, far from the madding crowd.
 Just you, your crew, a bag of cans and some king-size Rizla.

-The Deserter book, Today South London, Tomorrow South London, is being funded here.
+The Deserter book, Today South London, Tomorrow South London, is out now.